Stormz99/Second_semester_laravel/README.md

 Project requirement:
 1. Virtualbox
 2. Vagrant

+LARAVEL
+Laravel, often referred to as "The PHP Framework for Web Artisans," is truly a masterpiece in the world of web development.
+It's not just a framework; it's an elegant and sophisticated symphony of code that simplifies the complexities of building modern web applications.
+Laravel brings joy to developers with its clean and expressive syntax, making code both readable and enjoyable to work on.
+It pampers developers with a plethora of built-in tools and features, from the powerful Eloquent ORM for database interactions to an intuitive Blade templating engine for crafting beautiful views.
+This framework excels in crafting elegant and maintainable code, making it a favorite choice for both beginners and seasoned developers.
+Laravel's community support, along with its extensive documentation, ensures that every challenge is met with a helping hand.

+LAMP STACK
+Linux (Operating System): In this context, Linux serves as the operating system for your server.
+It provides the foundation for all other components of the stack to operate.
+Linux is a robust and stable operating system choice for web servers.

+Apache (Web Server): Apache is a widely used open-source web server.
+It listens for incoming web requests and serves web pages and other content to users' browsers.
+In the context of Laravel, Apache is responsible for receiving HTTP requests and routing them to the Laravel application for processing.

+MySQL (Database): MySQL is a popular open-source relational database management system.
+It is used to store, retrieve, and manage the application's data.
+Laravel can communicate with the MySQL database to perform operations like storing user data, content, and more.

+PHP (Scripting Language): PHP is a server-side scripting language.
+Laravel is written in PHP and it runs on the server.
+PHP is responsible for processing user requests, interacting with the database, and generating dynamic web pages.
+Laravel leverages PHP to build web applications and manage web routes, controllers, views, and models.

+ANSIBLE
+Ansible, often described as a "simple, yet powerful" open-source automation tool, is a true game-changer in the world of IT operations and infrastructure management.
+This elegant and efficient automation platform provides a wide range of capabilities that simplify complex tasks, enhance productivity, and promote consistency across systems and networks.

 Project explianation:
 The Project is orchestrated around creating two Ubuntu virtual machines using Vagrant which are Master and Slave virtual machines which using the LAMP infrastructure (Linux, Apache, mySQL and PHP), installing Laravel, as well as using an Ansible playbook to execute the bash script on the Slave node and verify that the PHP application is accessible through the VM's IP address (a screenshot provided for the Ansible playbook) and also creating a cron job to check the server's uptime every 12 am.